The Ultimate Guide

 How do you calculate Cost of Goods Sold (COGS)?

 There is a question about whether to include labour in COGS.
 We believe that you do not include it.
-We won’t explain why here, but if you do want to know, just ask!
+We won’t explain why here, but if you do want to know, just reach out to us to ask!

 “Do I have to pay this expense even if I don’t sell anything?”